-The commercial release of transgenic plants and that of foods derived from it requires approval from biosafety regulators who are charged with protecting the environment and consumers from harmful new organisms.
-This is quite unlike plant varieties that are the outcome of conventional plant breeding which are either not regulated or at best tested for agronomic performance.
+The commercial release of transgenic plants and that of foods derived from it requires approval from biosafety regulators who are charged with protecting the environment and consumers from potentially harmful new organisms.
+This is quite unlike plant varieties that are the outcome of conventional plant breeding, which are either not regulated or at best tested for agronomic performance.
 As a result, the introduction of transgenic products has required the establishment of new institutions, risk protocols and legal structures.
-This is a complex task especially for developing countries.
-The setting of risk protocols and procedures requires a careful balance between the needs for biosafety and the need for early dissemination of useful technology.

 Biosafety regulations can also have unintended consequences.
-Between 2002 and 2006, only one company in India - MAHYCO Monsantio Biotech (MMB) - had the permission to sell the Bt gene implanted in cotton.
+Between 2002 and 2006, only one company in India - MAHYCO Monsanto Biotech (MMB) - had the permission to sell the Bt gene implanted in cotton.
 This gene protects cotton plants against their major pest in India, the bollworm.
 The regulations in effect gave MMB a monopoly on the sale of legal Bt.

-However, despite the resources and time invested in promulgating new laws and setting up new institutions for biosafety, illegal transgenic seeds are found many developing countries such as Brazil, China and India (da Silveira and Borges, 2007; Huang et. al, 2007, Ramaswami and Pray, 2007, Fukuda-Parr, 2007).
+However, despite the resources and time invested in promulgating new laws and setting up new institutions for biosafety, illegal transgenic varieties are found in many developing countries such as Brazil, China and India (da Silveira and Borges, 2007; Huang et. al, 2007, Ramaswami and Pray, 2007, Fukuda-Parr, 2007).
 These seeds are illegal because they have not gone through biosafety regulation despite being genetically modified.
-Estimates suggest that in some years the bulk of the area planted in transgenic crops in developing countries was in fact planted with illegal seeds.
+Estimates suggest that in some years the bulk of the area planted in transgenic crops in developing countries was in fact planted with illegal varieties.
 The failure to enforce biosafety laws is widespread and demands explanation.